srijan-kapoor/product_scraper/README.md

 ## Incomplete Aspects and Future Work

 - **Error Handling**: Improve error handling for network failures and unexpected data formats.
+- **Scalability**:
-- **Scalability**: Optimize the scraper for handling larger datasets and other ecommerce websites.
+  - Optimize the scraper for handling larger datasets and other ecommerce websites.
+  - For dynamic updates, store selectors in database or config file.
+  - Usage of data attributes instead of CSS class names.
 - **User Interface**: Enhance the UI for better user experience and accessibility.
+- **Robustness**: Add support for proxy rotation, rotating user agents, etc.